Congress Casts A Suspicious Eye On Russia's Kaspersky Lab

 "I know many people that work there, I know many Americans that work there, so they're thought very highly of," Holland adds.
 "But given the political climate, it's kind of not surprising that you would see this come up again."

-And despite his misgivings about Eugene Kaspersky, CSIS' Lewis has nothing but praise for the company itself.
+And despite his misgivings about Eugene Kaspersky, CSIS's Lewis has nothing but praise for the company itself.

 "They make a good product, they do good research — I use some of their research myself," says Lewis.
 "So there's no question about the company or what it makes — there's questions about where it happens to be headquartered."